For all those who care deeply about dyslexia ⇾

 Prior to selecting a reading program, you must always ask: “Show me the evidence.”

 .
-The model for such evidence-based field trials are those required by the FDA for medications before the medication is approved as effective and ready for use.
+The model for such evidence-based field trials is that required by the FDA for medications before the medication is approved as effective and ready for use.

 It would be a shame to allow the term “evidence-based” to be used to describe a program, indiscriminately, without reliable evidence that the program is actually effective in improving students’ reading.
 It is important to appreciate that anecdotal or received wisdom is insufficient.
 We have come too far and made too much progress to allow anything less than valid scientific evidence to be used in determining if, indeed, a program is effective in improving students’ reading.
 Thus, there must be a strict criterion of proof emanating from positive field trials – whether used: